Blog/Retatrutide Side Effects: What 2 Phase 3 Trials Show (2026)

 Why Humans Are Different

-The critical difference: GLP-1 receptors are densely expressed on thyroid C-cells in rodents but detected in only about 27% of human C-cell neoplasms.
+The critical difference: GLP-1 receptors are densely expressed on thyroid C-cells in rodents but detected in only about 27% of human C-cell tumors (neoplasms, not normal tissue).
 Rodent thyroid cells are essentially covered in targets for the drug to hit.
 Human thyroid cells are not.

 Additional reassurance: